theandrelima/nornflow/docs/api_reference.md

 ### Responsibilities:
 - Loads and validates settings (via NornFlowSettings)
-- Discovers and catalogs tasks, workflows, and filters from directories
+- Discovers and catalogs tasks, workflows, filters, and blueprints from directories
 - Manages vars and filters with precedence rules
 - Directly orchestrates workflow execution
 - Handles inventory filtering and variable resolution